belle2/basf2/online_book/prerequisites/python.rst

 .. admonition:: Exercise
    :class: exercise stacked

-   Create a python file, import the python library 'NumPy' as `np`, and print out a phrase of your choice.
+   Create a python file, import the python library 'NumPy' as the shortcut `np`, and print out the value of pi.

 .. admonition:: Hint
    :class: xhint stacked toggle